 The feminine noun γη (ge) means earth (hence our English prefix "geo-") but predominantly as fertile and producing ground.
-In translations it may be interpreted as earth, land or ground but always with the underlying idea of being fertile and bringing forth.
-When our word is juxtaposed with "the heavens", it should not be understood to denote our planet in space, but rather as the dry land that had risen from the seas and now brings forth produce, and has clouds over it and water exchanging between all of them (see for more about the hydrological cycle in the Bible our article on the Hebrew equivalent of our word, namely ארץ, 'eres, meaning earth).
+In translations our noun may be interpreted as earth, land or ground but always with the underlying idea of being fertile and bringing forth.
+When our word is juxtaposed with ουρανος (ouranos) or "heaven", it should not be understood to denote our planet in space, but rather as the dry land that had risen from the seas and now brings forth produce, and has clouds over it and water exchanging between all of them (see for more about the hydrological cycle in the Bible our article on the Hebrew equivalent of our word, namely ארץ, 'eres, meaning earth).
 When our word denotes the arena in which something like news propagates, it denotes basic humanity as the fertile field in which culture sprouts and grows (the actual world-wide human civilization is most often referred to with the familiar word κοσμος, kosmos).

 It should be clearly understood and diligently remembered that where the English translations use words that expresses vastly different things and properties, the Greek consistently uses this same word: γη (ge), not a place or territory or particular substance, but "that in which things grow; anything in which whatever grows".
 Dry land sits in between sea and heaven.
 It sprang from the sea (Genesis 1:9, 2 Peter 3:5), which represents the formless beginning of all growth.
-And it evolves to be like heaven, which contains its final form (Matthew 5:48, Matthew 6:10, Revelation 21:1-2).
+And it evolves to be like heaven, which contains its final form (Matthew 5:48, 6:10, Revelation 21:1-2).

 These metaphors are highly dominant in the world views of antiquity and are maintained consistently across the Bible.
 The feminine form of the Hebrew word for man, namely אדם (adam), is אדמה (adamah) or field, and the Hebrew word for mother, אם ('em), is closely related to the noun אמה ('umma), meaning tribe or people.
 Our word γη (ge) was doubtlessly associated (whether by true etymology or imposed sentiment) with the noun γυνη (gune), meaning woman or wife, and perhaps also with the verb γινομαι (ginomai), meaning to be, or begin to be, or even γερον (geron), meaning old man.